If you’re needing help with solving common tomato growing problems this summer then look no further.

 Blight

-Blight is a fungal disease, so it causes spots or lesions on tomato leaves and fruit.
+Blight is a fungal disease, so it causes black spots or lesions on tomato leaves and fruit.
 Disease identification in tomatoes for blight: You might see lower leaves turning yellow and dying and falling off the plant.
 This disease can worsen, especially if it’s raining on top of it.

 You can apply a fungicide or copper sulfate spray at weekly intervals to control this problem.
 Also, if you need some recommendations on good fungicide, just look at your local garden center.